Computer programming, consultancy and related activities industry leads in the number of establishments

 where dp denotes the industry domains in each region

 National level estimate of the the characteristic by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions,

 To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

-Total response rate for Information and Communication sector with TE of 20 and over was 91.8 percent (901 out of 981 establishments).
+Response rate for Information and communication sector for establishments with TE of 20 and over was 92.9 percent (905 out of 974 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Salaries and wages are payments in cash or in kind to all employees, prior to deductions for employee’s contributions to SSS/GSIS, withholding tax, etc. Included are total basic pay, overtime pay and other benefits.

 Valued added is gross output less intermediate input.
-Gross output for information and communication is the sum of the total income (less rent income from land, delivery charges separately invoiced to customers, interest income, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories of goods for resale; less cost of goods purchased for resale.
-Intermediate input is equal to the sum of the following expense/cost items: materials and supplies ; fuels, lubricants, oils and greases ; electricity; water; cost of repairs, maintenance and installation work; cost of non-industrial services done by others (less rent expense for land); research and development expense; environmental protection expense; royalty fee; franchise fee; management fee; inventory of materials and supplies, fuels, lubricants, oils and greases (beginning less ending) and other cost/ expense.
+Gross output for information and communication is the sum of total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account, and change in inventory.
+Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; industrial services done by others; non-industrial services done by others (less rent expense for land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.